Pairpoint Glass

 Pairpoint Glass Company is an American glass manufacturer based in Sagamore, Massachusetts.
-It is currently the oldest operating glass company in the United States.
+It is the oldest operating glass company in the United States.

 History

 The company was founded by Deming Jarves in 1837 in South Boston, Massachusetts, as the Mount Washington Glass Works.
 Jarves had previously founded the New England Glass Company in 1818.
 Mount Washington did not at first have an official name, and until around 1850 was informally known as Russell's Glass House, after Luther Russell, the glasshouse superintendent.
 The first known use of the Mount Washington name was in the 1857 publication History of South Boston.
 In 1870, Mount Washington relocated to New Bedford, Massachusetts.
 That year, the company was briefly renamed W. L. Libbey & Company, before being incorporated as the Mount Washington Glass Works the following year.
 In 1876, the name was changed slightly, to the Mount Washington Glass Company.